National Compensation Survey: Occupational Earnings in the Mountain Census Division, June 2008

 Time and incentive workers.
 Time workers are workers whose wages are based solely on an hourly rate or salary.
 Incentive workers are workers whose wages are based at least partially on productivity payments, such piece rates, commissions, and production bonuses.
 Table 18 provides hourly earnings estimates for workers in the civilian and private sectors who are paid on a time or an incentive basis.

 Private industry sector.
 Table 19 shows estimates of mean hourly earnings for workers, by industry sector, for major occupational groups.
-Industry sectors meeting publication criteria in the Mountain Census Division are: information, financial activities, education and health services, leisure and hospitality, and other services.
+Industry sectors meeting publication criteria in the Mountain Census Division are: financial activities, education and health services, leisure and hospitality, and other services.

 Hospitals.
 Hospitals include establishments matching NAICS code 622000: general medical and surgical hospitals, psychiatric and substance abuse hospitals, and specialty (except psychiatric and substance abuse) hospitals.
 Table 20 shows mean and median hourly, weekly, and annual earnings and mean weekly and annual hours, for full-time civilian workers in hospitals, by detailed occupation and level.